Pushp1992/todo-backend/README.md

-#  Node js ToDo Service
+#  Node.s ToDo Service

 This is a Node js Hiring Tournament - Season 1.

 #   Note
 - .env file is committed intentionally for this task.
-We should never comming any env variable
+We should never committing any env variable

 ## Required Prerequisites